 When he finishes at Cambridge he will return to the US to Harvard where he will do a PhD in Biostatistics.
 He continues to play golf, but mostly with friends and mentors, including professors.

 - Gonville and Caius College

 I am a postdoctoral fellow in Health Care Policy at Harvard Medical School, mentored by Professor Sharon-Lise Normand.
 Previously, I obtained my PhD in biostatistics at Harvard working with Prof Tianxi Cai.
-My research focuses on developing novel statistical methods for analyzing clinical trial and electronic health record databases.
+My research focuses on developing novel statistical methods for analyzing clinical trials and electronic health records.
 At Cambridge, I completed an MPhil in operations management, and examined the drivers of the weekend mortality effect in NHS emergency departments.
 As the son of immigrants from China, I had always wanted to reconnect with my roots and study at a Chinese institute of higher learning.
 Through the Schwarzman Scholars program, I studied public policy at Tsinghua University in Beijing, China, completing a MA in global affairs.
 Previously, I focused my undergraduate studies in biostatistics and infectious diseases at the University of North Carolina – Chapel Hill.
 I co-lead an NIH-funded randomized controlled trial to improve sexual health delivery in Guangzhou, China.
 With support from the Goldwater Scholarship, I completed an honors thesis on the efficacy of the RTS,S malaria vaccine among Malawian children.
 In the future, I aim to collaborate with global institutions to advance the field of biostatistics and health policy and develop tools to improve healthcare delivery.

 Interests: Golf, basketball, tennis, reading history, debating politics